-Regular Working Capital: It is the permanent working capital which is normally required in the normal course of business for the working capital cycle to flow smoothly.
+It is the permanent working capital that the company normally requires in the normal course of business for the working capital cycle to flow smoothly.

-Reserve Working Capital: It is the working capital available over and above the regular working capital.
-It is kept for contingencies which may arise due to unexpected situations.
+It is the working capital available over and above the regular working capital.
+The company keeps it for contingencies that may arise due to unexpected situations.

 Temporary / Variable WC

-Temporary working capital is easy to understand after getting hold over the permanent working capital.
+Temporary working capital is easy to understand after getting hold of the permanent working capital.
 In simple terms, it is the difference between net working capital and permanent working capital.
-The main characteristic which can be made out of the example is “fluctuation”.
-The temporary working capital, therefore, cannot be forecasted.
-In the interest of measurability, this can be further bifurcated as below which can create at least some base to forecast.
+The main characteristic which can be made out of the example is “fluctuation.”
+Therefore, we cannot forecast the temporary working capital.
+In the interest of measurability, the further bifurcation can be as below, which can create at least some base to forecast.

-- Seasonal Working Capital: Seasonal working capital is that temporary increase in working capital which is caused due to some relevant season for the business.
-It is applicable to businesses having the impact of seasons, for example, the manufacturer of sweaters for whom relevant season is the winters.
+Seasonal working capital is a temporary increase in working capital that is a result of some relevant season for the business.
+It is applicable to businesses having the impact of seasons, for example, the manufacturer of sweaters for whom the relevant season is the winter.
 Normally, their working capital requirement would increase in that season due to higher sales in that period and then go down as the collection from debtors is more than sales.

-- Special Working Capital: Special working capital is that rise in the temporary working capital which occurs due to a special event which otherwise normally does not take place.
-It has no basis to forecast and has rare occurrence normally.
-For example, a country where Olympic Games are held, all the business require extra working capital due to a sudden rise in business activity.
+Special working capital is that rise in the temporary working capital which occurs due to a special event that otherwise normally does not take place.
+It has no basis to forecast and has rare occurrences normally.
+For example, in a country there is an Olympic Games, all the businesses will require extra working capital due to a sudden rise in business activity.